GeauxWeisbeck4/Geaux-Agile.js/about/index.md

 ---
 layout: layouts/post.njk
-title: About Me
+title: About This Project
 templateClass: tmpl-post
 eleventyNavigation:
   key: About
   order: 2
 ---

+## 11Steezy.tech

-This website is the 11 Steezy Tech Agile Workflow to help me build my 11 Steezy Tech Website and business.
+This website is the 11 Agile Workflow to help me build my 11 Steezy Tech Website and business.
 More to come later on.

+I love to agile with agility.
+Navel gazer.
+Yeah.